dmpstats/Cluster_Importance_Scoring/README.md

 ### Settings

 **Generate Interactive Map** (`map_output`): Select this option to create an interactive map of the output as an App artefact.
+**Potential Nest Threshold (days)** (`nest_thresh_days`): Consecutive days after which an active cluster is flagged as a potential nest.
+Such clusters are automatically given a low importance score.
+Leave blank to skip nest identification.

 ### Most common errors